LisaCharlotteKane/marketing-program-tr/src/prd.md

 - **Primary Color**: Deep blue (#1a365d) - represents trust and professionalism
 - **Secondary Colors**: Lighter blues for supporting elements
 - **Accent Color**: Teal (#0d9488) for highlighting important metrics and CTAs
+- **Status Colors**: Green for "Shipped", Yellow for "On Track", Blue for "Planning", Red for "Cancelled"
 - **Color Psychology**: Blues convey trust and reliability in financial contexts
 - **Color Accessibility**: High contrast between text and backgrounds
 - **Foreground/Background Pairings**: